 You can check out my review of the Ink Preferred card at this link.

 I sat down and weighed my options to see if I was making the right decision by giving up the points.
 Let’s break it down by phone line because the math is easier:

 I’m earning 3x points for my T-Mobile bill when I pay with the Ink Preferred.
 Our bill is around $120 a month (or $60 per line) so I’m missing out on 120 Ultimate Rewards Points per month (per line).
 If I wanted to buy any other type of insurance for the phone, the plans are typically for 24 months.
 120 points x 24 months = 2880 points, If I value the points at 1.5 cents each (what they’re worth at the Chase Travel Portal with the Chase Sapphire Reserve), the points are worth $43.20

-Most cell phone insurances need to be purchased when you get the phone but I’ll assume for this exercise that I’m buying a new phone and can still get any coverage.
+Most cell phone insurances need to be purchased when you get the phone, but I’ll assume that I’m buying a new phone and can still get any coverage for this exercise.

 - T-Mobile – $15 per month. $249 deductible for all claims. $360 for 24 months

 - AppleCare+ – $9.99 per month or $199 for 2 years. $29 deductible for screen replacement and $99 deductible for other damages.

 The best deal here would obviously be the AppleCare+ which has a lower deductible for screen damages and otherwise has similar coverage.